pkdone/books-vue-flask-pymongo/README.md

 #### PRODUCTION OPTION 2: Containerised Production Server

+__NOTE__: If you will be referencing a MongoDB server running on your local host machine (e.g. your laptop) that is also going to host the container, ensure the MongoDB database was started as listening on all local addresses (i.e. including the IP address of the _docker0_, or similar, Docker network device) and ensure the local machine's firewall (if present and enabled) allows the MongoDB host/port to be accessed from non-localhost locations (i.e. accessible from containers which will have a different network address).

 1. Edit the `client-tier/.env.production.local` file, setting the value of the `VUE_APP_REST_API_LOCATION` variable to the IP address (or hostname) that the subsequently launched Docker container will be bound to, for example:
 ```bash
 VUE_APP_REST_API_LOCATION=http://172.17.0.2:5000/
 ```

-&nbsp;&nbsp;&nbsp;__NOTE__: If you are referencing a MongoDB server running on your local host machine (e.g. your laptop) that is also going to host the container, ensure the MongoDB database was started as listening on all local addresses (i.e. including the IP address of the _docker0_, or similar, Docker network device) and ensure the local machine's firewall (if present and enabled) allows the MongoDB host/port to be accessed from non-localhost locations (i.e. accessible from the container which will have a different network address).

 2. Generate the Webpack set of static client tier content, ready to be served by a containerised web server (by default this set of generated static resources is placed in the `dist` sub-folder of the `client-tier` folder):
 ```bash